 Deployment/resource management is the second layer in Flink ecosystem.
-One can deploy Flink in following modes:
+One can deploy Flink in the following modes:

-- Local mode – On single node, in single JVM
+- Local mode – On a single node, in single JVM

-- Cluster – On multi-node cluster, with following resource manager
+- Cluster – On a multi-node cluster, with following resource manager

 - Cloud – on Amazon or Google cloud.